 Weatherization services can be received by filling out an Energy Assistance application at Community in Action for Malheur County, and the Harney County Senior and Community Services Center in Harney County.
 (See income guidelines below).

 When doing weatherization certified inspectors conduct a thorough home inspection, diagnostic testing, and use a auditing software to determine what measures are cost effective and provide the highest energy savings.
 Desired results are healthy, safe and energy efficient homes.

 Eligibility Requirements/How to Apply

 To be eligible, a household’s income must be at or below 200% of the Federal Povery Level.
 These levels are based on household income and household size.
 To be eligible, a household must also have documented energy costs.
 Both homeowner and renter households are eligible.

 Documents Required for an Intake Appointment

-Documents Required for an Energy Assistance Appointment: For the 2014 Energy Assistance season you are responsible for bringing the following documents to prevent a delay in processing your application:
+Documents Required for an Energy Assistance Appointment: You are responsible for bringing the following documents to prevent a delay in processing your application:

 - Identification for all adults (18 years and older)